 As part of a multidisciplinary care team, a genetic counselor will have the same sense of urgency about treatment.
 They will also ensure the patient is fully informed of all the genetic implications of the testing.
 It’s not a burden that healthcare providers need to carry.
 Just as providers call in other specialists as needed, they can call on genetic counselors.

 Genetic counselors, with training in medical genetics, molecular genetics, and psychology, are well equipped to explain complex genetic concepts in lay terms and answer questions about everything from genetic discrimination to how to mitigate disease risks.
-They also work with providers to ensure that they are armed with all of the genetic information needed to manage their patient’s care, and are prepared to explain the differences between germline mutation vs somatic mutation.
+They also work with providers to ensure that they are armed with all of the genetic information needed to manage their patient’s care, like explaining the differences between a germline mutation vs a somatic mutation.

 Referring to an outside specialist or expert is how every other aspect of medicine works.
 Now that it’s more evident how genetics impacts all areas of medical care, it’s becoming much more important to consult genetics specialists to ensure appropriate application of these new and expanding technologies and tests in everyday practice.

 InformedDNA leverages the expertise of the largest, fully employed staff of lab-independent, board-certified genetics specialists in the U.S. to help ensure that health plans, health systems, hospitals, pharmaceutical companies, clinicians, and patients all have access to the highest quality genetics services.

 Have questions about our services or want to talk?
 Just submit the short form below and we’ll get in touch quickly.
 Or, send an email to email@example.com or give us a call at 844-846-3763.